 Why choose Air Canada Vacations?

-- The service and reliability of Air Canada and Air Canada rouge
+of Air Canada and Air Canada Rouge

-- Convenient connectors from 65 Canadian cities
+from 64 Canadian cities

 - Earn & Redeem Aeroplan® Miles